Azure/typespec-azure/website/src/content/docs/docs/howtos/Generate with tsp-client/local_spec_quickstart.md

 title:  Quickstart - Local development
 ---

-Follow these steps to work on a local TypeSpec project and generate a client library from your changes:
+These instructions can be used when you want to generate a client library from a local TypeSpec project that has the changes you wish to use.
+You can develop locally before pushing changes upstream to the `azure-rest-api-specs` repo.

 ### Prerequisites